EvelynPloetz/Deep-LASI/docs/source/documentation.rst

 ..  _import:
 Data Import from OT and TRACY
 ~~~~~~~~~~~~~~~~~
-This function is for internal use within Fablab only.
+This function is for internal use within the hosting group only.
 *Deep-LASI* allows for importing FRET data obtained from `Multi-Color Orbital Tracking <https://onlinelibrary.wiley.com/doi/10.1002/smll.202204726>`_ measurements using the setup specific data format.

-*TRACY* was the former software for the evaluation of 1c and 2c FRET traces. *Deep-LASI* allows for importing the formerly exported and evaluated traces, as well as to export new data sets into the old format.
+*TRACY* was the former software for the evaluation of 1c and 2c FRET traces. *Deep-LASI* allows for importing the formerly exported and evaluated traces, as well as exporting new data sets into the old format.

 --------------------------------------------------------------------